neuroplasticity9/php-http-client/README.md

 # PHP-Http-Class
 - Http class used to sending request and get response like a browser.
-- Use 2 functions: cURL, fsockopen, so you may use this class **WITHOUT CURL** extension installed
+- Use 2 functions: cURL, fsockopen, so you may use this class, "curl" **WITHOUT CURL** extension installed
 - Supports POST (fields, raw data), file uploading, GET, PUT, etc..

 **Note**: _fsockopen_ is faster also it is default.